elibenporat/learn-to-code-rust-baseball/articles/07 - Working With Lists.md

 dbg!(&urls[0]);
 ```

-This should give you a printout that lookgs like this:
+This should give you a printout that looks like this:

 ```bash
 Running `target\debug\fangraphs-learn-to-code.exe`